Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: The Gaussian Separability Criterion

-where again $Y$ is a PSD matrix.
-When $(\sigma'_{cc}-\sigma_c)$ is singular, as is often the case in the scalar field vacuum, the pseudoinverse can be utilized for successful identification of a valid tensor-product and noise decomposition.
+When $(\sigma'_{cc}-\sigma_c)$ is singular, as is often the case in the lattice scalar field vacuum, the pseudoinverse can be utilized for successful identification of a valid tensor-product and noise decomposition.
 However, the associated poor condition numbers often require high precision (hundreds of digits for applications in the main text) to maintain numerical stability.
-Conveniently, the core-halo separability of the field is observed to be determined after a single step in the flow, and thus $\sigma'_k$ for $k = 1$ is sufficient for quantifying the SOE of Fig.~\ref{fig:boundent}.
+Conveniently, the core-halo separability of the field is observed to be determined after a single step in the flow, and thus $\sigma'_k$ for $k = 1$ is sufficient for quantifying the inaccessable entanglement of Fig.~\ref{fig:boundent}.
 For constructive decompositions at higher flow depth, an additional step of symmetrization is required as separable states underlying the noise are tracked backwards through the flow to the original physical CM.
 Reference~\cite{2001PhRvL..87p7904G} provides further details.

 The following is an example of sequentially applying this separability criterion to establish simultaneous separability among the core pairs.
-If the number of core mode pairs (and thus the number of symplectic eigenvalues), $n_c$, is four, one possible two-level splitting procedure that may yield a fully separable pair decomposition in the core is,
+If the number of core mode pairs, $n_c$, is four, one possible two-level splitting procedure that may yield a fully separable pair decomposition in the core is,

 where the $Y_i$ are all PSD matrices representing additional local noise contributions.
 With such sequential bipartitions, the simultaneous separability of the core would be identified as,